 - In order to effectively build a marketing tie-up with another firm, it is not enough to simply establish a relationship and “hope” your new partner refers business to you (however attractive the tie-up may appear in theory)

 - Alliance firms must take a proactive approach to business development as a part of their firm culture and the joint alliance business development efforts in particular

-- Integral to this process is the efforts of each member firm to serve as a gateway into their market for foreign clients
+- Integral to this process are the efforts of each member firm to serve as a gateway into their market for foreign clients

 - Close liaison between member firms to facilitate the mutual arrangement of introductions and meetings with those potential clients in your respective jurisdictions

-- Studies on successful legal and professional services alliances point to the ability for professional services firms to successfully generate more revenue and create economies of scale
+- Studies on successful legal and professional services alliances point to the ability of professional services firms to successfully generate more revenue and create economies of scale

 - Where firms find willing, active and successful alliance partners, they can nurture these partnerships over time.

 - In order to maximize new client engagements from alliances, a proactive effort staffed with highly capable business development professionals and characterized by consistent, informed follow-up to the close of new client engagements – is required.